-When working with resin, you don’t need to go full-blown hazmat attire, but you do need to exercise a few resin craft safety precautions to make sure you don’t do anything to harm yourself or others.
-Here are a few of my basic recommendations when it comes to resin safety: (On a side note — I see other resin crafters tutorials and videos where basic safety precautions are not taken.
-What I’m discussing here is what I do every time I work with resin.)
+When crafting with resin, you need to follow resin craft safety precautions to make sure you keep yourself healthy.
+Here are a few of my recommendations when it comes to resin safety.
+By the way, this isn’t window dressing.
+What I’m talking about here is what I do every time I work with resin.

 1. Have good room ventilation.
 Make sure there is fresh and/or circulating air in a room when working with resin.
 Open a window or use a fan if necessary.
-This is usually sufficient for many resins, including epoxy.
-If you’re working with resin, though, that requires respirator use, you need to do it in an area where fumes can be evacuated or you can leave the room once finished (until the fumes dissipate).
+This is usually enough for many resins, including epoxy.
+If you’re working with resin that requires respirator use, you need to do it in an area where you can evacuate fumes or leave the room once you’re finished.

 2. Wear disposable gloves.
 I prefer nitrile gloves since they are the least likely to react with the resin.
-(Latex can inhibit curing of some resins.)
+(Latex can inhibit the curing of some resins.)
 Other types of gloves may also allow resin through the glove and contact your skin.
-If you have sensitive skin, consider coating your hands with a barrier cream (available at most pharmacies) before putting on your gloves.
-For all you thrifty artists (like 99.87% of you), you can reuse your gloves if you’re careful when removing your gloves, you can reuse them, but once they have a tear, you should start using a new pair.
-I also suggest being careful when putting the gloves away for future use; if the gloves have resin on them, they will leave resin on where you store them, which will either leave a sticky residue or will adhere to the container.
+If you have sensitive skin, coat your hands with a barrier cream before putting on your gloves.
+For all you thrifty artists (like 99.87% of you), you can reuse your gloves if you’re careful when taking them off.
+Pro tip: Be careful when putting your gloves away.
+If they have resin on them, they will leave resin on whatever you store them in.

-3. If you’re working on a large scale project, wear protective clothing.
-Generally, for small batches of resin, I do not worry about this, but when mixing up large quantities, this is essential for resin craft safety.
-Also speaking from experience, wear something you do not mind getting resin on.
+3. If you’re working on a large project, wear protective clothing.
+When mixing up large amounts of resin, this is important for resin craft safety.
+Also speaking from experience, wear something you don’t mind getting resin on.
 Resin drips will not come out of clothing, especially if they’re your favorite shorts.

-4. To avoid food contamination, designate items you use for your resin projects as ‘resin only’.
-Many household items, such as cups, spatulas, silicone baking molds and the like can be great tools for your resin studio.
-However, once they are used for resin, they should never be used for food or cosmetic purposes again.
+4. To avoid food contamination, mark items you use for your resin projects as ‘resin only’.
+Many kitchen items, like cups, spatulas, and baking molds are great tools for your resin studio.
+But, once you use them with resin, don’t use them with food again.

 5. If the resin manufacturer recommends a respirator, wear it!
-Some resins, including polyesters and some polyurethanes, can also emit dangerous and noxious fumes.
-Note: Just because you do not smell the fumes when working with these resins does not mean they are not there.
-When working with resins that require respirator use, wear one approved by the National Institute for Occupational Safety and Health (NIOSH) for fumes and make sure it fits properly.
-On a personal note, when I work with these resins, I make it the last thing I do for the day, then I leave my studio.
-I don’t have a ventilation hood that can draw the fumes outside, so I leave my studio overnight to give the fumes a chance to evacuate.
+Some resins, including polyesters and some polyurethanes, can emit dangerous and noxious fumes.
+Note: Don’t think because you don’t smell the fumes when working with these resins, they aren’t there.
+When crafting with resins that need respirator use, wear one approved by the National Institute for Occupational Safety and Health (NIOSH) for fumes and make sure it fits properly.

-7. Wear safety goggles.
-If you are wearing a dust mask or respirator, you need to be wearing safety glasses as well.
-They are also necessary if you are working with power tools and resin, such as when drilling, sanding, or polishing.
+7. Use safety goggles.
+If you are wearing a dust mask or respirator, you need to wear safety glasses as well.
+They are also necessary if you are working with any power tool.

 8. Clean up spills immediately.
-Yes, I know this is inconvenient, but you don’t want yourself or some other unsuspecting person to find sticky resin later only to not know what it is.
-Acetone works well to clean up spills but wear gloves while cleaning it up.
-Acetone can draw the resin into your skin and cause irritation.
+Yes, I know this is inconvenient, but you don’t want yourself or someone else to find sticky resin later only to not know what it is.
+Acetone works well to remove spills but wear gloves while cleaning it up.
+It can draw the resin into your skin and cause irritation.

 10. Dispose of resin products properly.
-Never pour them down a drain or sewer system.
-Follow the manufacturer instructions for disposal of unused product and empty containers, which may involve you disposing them at your local hazardous materials collection center.
+Never, ever, ever pour them down your sink, toilet, or sewer system.
+Follow the resin kit instructions for disposal of unused product and empty containers, which may involve you taking them to your local hazardous materials collection center.
 This article explains more: How to dispose of resin

 11. Ask for Safety Data Sheets (SDS) for the products you are using.
-SDS information is the ultimate resource on resin craft safety and will include the chemical composition of the item, safety recommendations, and first aid advice should you have a problem.
+This information is the ultimate resource on resin craft safety and will include the chemical composition of your products, safety recommendations, and first aid advice should you have a problem.

 Here are more epoxy resin safety precautions you should be taking as well.

 Want to learn more of the basics you need to know to create with resin?
 Then you will want to get a copy of Resin Fundamentals.
-The instantly downloadable PDF book will take you from confused to confident with resin in an afternoon!
+I wrote the PDF eBook to take you from confused to confident with resin in an afternoon!